-The correlations of the average outage rates to the VACAR price and the short-term sales price are shown in Figure 19.
+The correlations of the average outage rates to the VACAR price and the short-term sales price are shown in Figure 20.

-Figure 19: Correlation of Average Outage Rates with Wholesale Energy Prices October 2016 - December 2016
+Figure 20: Correlation of Average Outage Rates with Wholesale Energy Prices April 2017 - June 2017

 Correlation with Wholesale Price Index Correlation with Duke Real-Time Sales Prices

-Planned Outages -30% -19%
+Planned Outages 4% -47%

-Unplanned Outages 26% 24%
+Unplanned Outages 19% 36%

-Figure 19 shows both planned and unplanned outages.
-Planned outages are generally scheduled for off-peak periods when prices are lowest.
-Thus, the low or negative correlation of the planned outage rate with the wholesale power index price and Duke real-time sales prices is expected.
+Figure 20 shows both planned and unplanned outages.
+Planned outages are generally scheduled for off-peak periods when prices are normally lowest.
 Unplanned outages are the most important outages from a market power perspective.
-The figure shows that there was low correlation between the unplanned outage rate and both the wholesale power index and Duke real-time sales prices.
+The figure shows that there was low correlation between the unplanned outage rate and the wholesale power index.
+The correlation of unplanned outages with the Duke real-time sales prices are positive but not high enough to raise concerns.
+Fundamentally, a supply reduction should have upward pressure on prices.
 Therefore, we do not find evidence of anticompetitive conduct.